boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

       ],
     ```

+!!!
+Remark
-**Remark: Restrictions apply on the scope namings, identifiers, etc. (see below)**
+    **Restrictions apply on the scope namings, identifiers, etc. (see below)**

 Use the following schema for the main identifier of the scope:

 `<id>.<service>`

-* id: Package identifier.
+- id: Package identifier.
 Has to correspond to the snap name
-  * Example: rexroth-solutions, rexroth-vpnmanager, ...
+  - Example: rexroth-solutions, rexroth-vpnmanager, ...
-* service: Service identifier
+- service: Service identifier
-  * Example: web
+  - Example: web

 Some examples:

-* rexroth-solutions.web
+- rexroth-solutions.web
-* rexroth-vpnmanager.web
+- rexroth-vpnmanager.web

 Use this schema for the identifier of the scope:

 `<id>.<service>.<scope_name>.<access>`

-* id : Package identifier.
+- id : Package identifier.
 Has to correspond to the snap name
-  * Example: rexroth-solutions, rexroth-vpnmanager, ...
+  - Example: rexroth-solutions, rexroth-vpnmanager, ...
-* service: Service identifier
+- service: Service identifier
-  * Example: web
+  - Example: web
-* scope_name: Name of the specific scope
+- scope_name: Name of the specific scope
-  * Example: solutions, connections, configurations, users, ...
+  - Example: solutions, connections, configurations, users, ...
-* access: Type of access to the resource represented by this scope.
+- access: Type of access to the resource represented by this scope.
 Supported are:
-  * r (read-only): Allows read-only access to specific resources
+  - r (read-only): Allows read-only access to specific resources
-  * w (write-only): Allows write-only access to specific resources
+  - w (write-only): Allows write-only access to specific resources
-  * rw (read/write): Allows read-only and write access to specific resources
+  - rw (read/write): Allows read-only and write access to specific resources
-  * x (execute): Executes a specific action represented by a resource
+  - x (execute): Executes a specific action represented by a resource

 Some examples:

-* rexroth-vpnmanager.web.shortcuts.r: Read-only access to VPN shortcuts
+- rexroth-vpnmanager.web.shortcuts.r: Read-only access to VPN shortcuts
-* rexroth-vpnmanager.web.shortcuts.rw: Read and create VPN connection shortcuts
+- rexroth-vpnmanager.web.shortcuts.rw: Read and create VPN connection shortcuts
-* rexroth-deviceadmin.web.own_password.w: Update (but not read) the password of the user currently logged in
+- rexroth-deviceadmin.web.own_password.w: Update (but not read) the password of the user currently logged in
-* rexroth-vpnmanager.web.shortcuts.x: Start/stop VPN connections via existing starters (shortcuts)
+- rexroth-vpnmanager.web.shortcuts.x: Start/stop VPN connections via existing starters (shortcuts)

 #### Enforcing permissions in your service

 The web server has to enforce the defined permissions.
 The following pseudo code snippet shows a simple example in which the function ListAddresses checks whether the client has the permission to execute the function.
 The scope "rexroth-device.all.rwx" is a special scope reflecting an administrative access permission (see below).

 !!!
 Example

     ```golang
     func ListAddresses(w http.ResponseWriter, r *http.Request) {

         // Define valid scopes for resource access scope := []string{"networkmanager.all.r", "networkmanager.all.rw", "rexroth-device.all.rwx"}

         // Extract scopes from http request and compare them to valid scopes
         // Return if not authorized
         if ok, _ := checkPermissions(r, scope); !ok {